 Hiking has become a favorite outdoor activity for all ages because it is great exercise, fairly inexpensive and gets you out to enjoy nature.
 Hence, why so many people are hitting the hiking trails.
 But, how do novices or beginner hikers who have never hiked a day in their life prepare to hike the outdoors?
 This hiking for beginners guide will get you on the hiking trail in no time!

-DEET-free bug spray Insect repellents and bug sprays don’t have to be chocked full of toxic chemicals, smell bad and leave you feeling sticky or greasy to deflect even the toughest blood-sucking mosquitos and stinging insects.
+DEET-free insect repellents and bug sprays aren’t chocked full of toxic chemicals, smell bad and leave you feeling sticky or greasy to deflect even the toughest blood-sucking mosquitos and stinging insects.
 There are healthier, natural ways to prevent mosquito bites and insect stings without the icky noxious bug sprays and wipes!

 Hiking etiquette seems to have fallen off the cliff.
 With so many new people out there taking to the hiking trails in our National Parks and State Parks, it’s no wonder serious hikers are pissed!
 Between people leaving their crap and trash everywhere, screwing with the wildlife, loose dogs and just plain utter disrespect to the environment.
 So, how do we fix this senseless lack of respect and common courtesy on the hiking trails?

 We discovered Toadstool Geologic Park by mere accident while we were traveling through Northwest Nebraska.
 This geological wonder, located in the Oglala National Grasslands near Fort Robinson State Park is a very remote hiking and camping paradise!
 But, do you think you could hack it all by yourself there?